JonKernPA/mongo_examples/README.markdown

 ## User -- Event

 Users can sponsor, like, and attend Events.
+This project goes along with this [blog post](http://technicaldebt.com/?p=769 "Multiple Many-to-Many Associations in MongoMapper").

 * Many-to-Many Associations
 * Cucumber
 * RSpec
-* Goes along with this [blog post](http://technicaldebt.com/?p=769 "Multiple Many-to-Many Associations in MongoMapper")

 ## PDF Reader